-Figure 33.
+Figure 38.
 Accessory Connector (under left side cover) AUXILIARY/FOG LAMPS

-Models with auxiliary/fog lamps provide additional light to the road and surrounding environment in dark or rainy conditions.
-The lamps also give the motorcycle more visibility to other motorists indicator is displayed in the instruments as shown in Figure 22 .
+The auxiliary/fog lamps provide extra light to the road and surrounding environment in dark or rainy conditions.
+The lamps also give the motorcycle more visibility to other motorists.

-With nacelle: See Figure 31.
-On models with an accessory switch, the switch is on the left side of the nacelle.
+See Figure 36.
+On models equipped with the auxiliary/fog lamps, the switch is on the left side of the fairing cap.